googleapis/google-cloud-cpp/google/cloud/examples/README.md

 # Output: Hello from Docker! and then some more informational messages.
 ```

-Verify the [pack tool][pack-install] is functional on our workstation.
+Verify the [pack tool][pack-install] is functional on your workstation.
 These
 instructions were tested with `v0.17.0`, although they should work with newer
 versions.
 Some commands may not work with older versions.